WHATS HOT

 China

 Chinese women, who are pregnant, are forbidden to attend funeral ceremonies or engage in sexual intercourse.
-In order to ensure that their babies grow up into strong and individuals, these ladies have to constantly watch over themselves failing which they will be reported to the local of priests and subsequently undergo a series of intense and merciless prayers meant for uncovering the unborn infant’s shortcomings.
+In order to ensure that their babies grow up into strong and healthy individuals, these ladies have to constantly watch over themselves failing which they will be reported to the local body of priests and subsequently undergo a series of intense and merciless prayers meant for uncovering the unborn infant’s shortcomings.
 If a woman is found guilty after withstanding all suspicion, she and her husband/partner will be asked to birth more children until such time that all evil spirits are discovered.

 The Philippines

-In the Philippines, pregnant women are told that they should never outside without wearing shoes as an old wives’ tale says that evil fairies can hurt both the mother and her child.
+In the Philippines, pregnant women are told that they should never walk outside without wearing shoes as an old wives’ tale says that evil fairies can hurt both the mother and her child.
 This belief is related to several other tales which have existed in Filipino culture for quite some time.

 Guatemala

 A Pregnant Mother in Guatemala is not allow to go outside when the sun is at its peak.
 Some traditions made in Guatemala say that if a mother broke any of taboos like looking or pointing her finger at rainbow or lunar eclipse, it may be little bit hard for her baby to breathe and it may cause miscarriage too.
-But there are some factors which to make pregnant mothers feel good .
+But there are some factors which help to make pregnant mothers feel good .

 Switzerland